SQL-Academy/en.sql-academy/course/module-1/key-value-databases/article.md

+---
+meta:
+    title: 'Key-value databases'
+    description: 'Key-value databases are a type of database that store data as a collection of key-value pairs, where the key serves as a unique identifier.
+Learn about their advantages, disadvantages, and a ranking of popular key-value databases.'
+---

 # Key-value databases

 > Key-value databases are a type of databases that store data as a collection of key–value pairs in which the key serves as a unique identifier.